Skip to main content

 • 30% tree canopy coverage on the development portion of site, with payment in lieu of plantings for a portion of the tree provision

-• Traffic monitoring as the site is built out, with caps on trip generation
+• Traffic monitoring as the site is built out, with caps on the amount of trip generation allowed under the current environmental review and mitigation

 • Construction of a new north access road for trucks to reach South 35th Street, intersection improvements at 35th and Union